technolaji/github4s/docs/src/main/tut/contributing.md

 the repository API is not part of Github4s and we want Github4s to support it.
 Documentation for this endpoint can be found on [developer.github.com][api-doc].

-This endpoint is fairly simple, we need to make a GET request with the repository's owner and name as well as the ref for which we want the status in the URL's path and Github will send us back a list of statuses.
+This endpoint is fairly simple; we need to make a GET request with the repository's owner and name as well as the ref for which we want the status in the URL's path, and Github will send us back a list of statuses.

 ## Source